Mashed-Potato-Studios/nuxtest/README.md

 - Automatically creates and updates VS Code launch configurations
 - Checks for required dependencies and offers to install them if missing
 - Provides a seamless debugging experience with breakpoints, variable inspection, and more

+### Test History and Trends

+NuxTest now includes test history and trends tracking:

+- Automatically records test results in a local database
+- View test run history with pass/fail status and duration
+- Identify flaky tests that alternate between passing and failing
+- See trends in test performance over time
+- Visualize pass rates and stability metrics for each test
+- Quickly navigate to problematic tests that need attention

+The Test History & Trends view categorizes tests as:

+- **Flaky**: Tests that frequently alternate between passing and failing
+- **Unstable**: Tests with low pass rates
+- **Mostly Stable**: Tests that pass most of the time but occasionally fail
+- **Stable**: Tests that consistently pass

 ### Test Caching